The Definitive Guide

 - Usually costs more — quality lump isn’t cheap, especially the premium brands

-When Lump Charcoal Is the Best Choice
+When Lump Is Best

 If you’re searing a steak, cooking on a kamado grill, or you just care about flavor more than convenience, lump is the better choice almost every time.
 It’s also the better pick any time you want fast, responsive heat — like when you’re doing a reverse sear and need to crank the temp up at the end.